marius-test/python_selenium_automation/README.md

 4. **cookie_clicker_bot.py**
    Automates clicks on the Cookie Clicker game using Firefox, demonstrates implicit waits, and item upgrades with action chains.

+5. **wikipedia_search.py**
+   Opens Wikipedia, selects the English language, searches for "Microsoft", and then closes the browser.

+6. **multi_language_wikipedia_search.py**
+   Opens Wikipedia, iterates through English, French, and German languages, performs a search for "Microsoft" in each, waits between actions, and navigates back after each search.

 ---

 ### Notes